Aggie01/surfs_up/README.md

 # Surfs_up Analysis
 # Overview
 ## Purpose:
 * W. Avy, an investor, would like to open Surf n' Shake, a chain store selling surfing equipment and ice cream in Oahu, Hawaii.
-Prior weather analysis with concentration on air temperatures is expected.
-In order to conviced W. Avy about the investment, exploratory analysis of June and December air temperatures will be performed per the inverstor's request.
-Business expansion will depend on the
+In order to remain conviced about the investment, W. Avy requested a weather analysis with concentration on air temperatures for June and December.
+Possible future business expansion to other islands in Hawaii will depend on the set up of this analysis as well.